Tweed jacket with fringe trim by Craftsy member Jstarr4250

 In my class, I teach students how to sew a classic wool tweed jacket, a chic wardrobe staple, using couture sewing techniques.
 While the jacket by itself is lovely, sometimes you just need that additional unique detail.
 Accordingly, one of the questions that crops up regularly is, “How do I make a pretty fringe to decorate the edge of my jacket?”

-Well, here is a really simple way to add fringe to your tailored jacket for a lovely personalized detail!
+Here is a simple way to add fringe to your tailored jacket.